Non-equilibirum physics of density-difference dependent Hamiltonian: Quantum Scarring from Emergent Chiral Symmetry: Discussion and Conclusion

 QMBS have been proposed in a number of models, demonstrating that our current understanding of chaos and ergodicity in quantum mechanics is incomplete.
 Therefore, understanding the mechanisms by which these violations of the ETH occur is important in bridging the gap.
 The mechanisms proposed here are relatively simple and may provide insight into why the QMBS phenomenon appears in a variety of models, as well as how QMBS formation is disrupted in the classical limit.
+The use of effective single-particle models through the Krylov Hamiltonian for the CDW scar and through the cluster model for the edge scar can potentially lead to connections between QMBS and topological states.
+Indeed, we see this in our Krylov analysis where the symmetries of the Hamiltonian and initial state result in a Krylov Hamiltonian that is topologically nontrivial.
 The results presented here can also inspire investigations into QMBS of other dynamical gauge field models where similar destructive interference may occur as well as further exploring the role of symmetries in stabilizing scars.